a-dossari/Patients_Attending_Medical_Appointments_Project/README.md

 ### **Inspiration**

-What if that possible to predict someone to no-show an appointment?
+* Predict if the patient will show up or not to the appointment